 Teams participating in RoboMaster are required to develop and build their robots.
-Participating robots are required to meet all specifications described in this document, or they will not pass the Pre-Match Inspection.
-If any safety incident has occurred due to a violation of rules, the RoboMaster Organizing Committee ("RMOC") reserves the right to hold the violating party legally responsible.
+Participating robots are required to meet all specifications listed in this document.
+A pre-match inspection will be carried out against the specifications.
+If any safety incident has occurred due to a violation of rules, the RoboMaster Organizing Committee ("RMOC") reserves the right to hold the offending team legally responsible.
 Any dispute arising from this Specification Manual will be settled based on interpretations provided by the Chief Referee or Head Inspector.